lyokha/nginx-haskell-module/README.md

 ```

 The bang handler can also be used for short-circuit assignment of a variable
-normally evaluated by a haskell handler on some other level of nginx
+normally evaluated by a synchronous haskell handler on some other level of the
-configuration hierarchy.
+nginx configuration hierarchy.

 Miscellaneous nginx directives
 ------------------------------